Code Monkey home page Code Monkey logo

 transformations

-Moving balls - QGraphicView is a camera in Qt's universe, while QGraphicScene is a movie scene.
-In the actual world, the camera has one coordinate system and the scene has another; they do not match, but there is a transformation that connects them.
-When actors move in the film, their size on the scene may change while their real size stays constant.
-In the example, we use coloured balls to demonstrate how to control the position of an item on the scene.
+Moving Balls - QGraphicView acts like a camera in Qt's universe, while QGraphicScene is a movie scene.
+The camera and the scene have separate coordinate systems, connected by a transformation.
+As actors move in the film, their size on the scene may change while their real size remains constant.
+This example uses colored balls to demonstrate how to control the position of an item on the scene.

 Check out the Python implementation as well.